 Torque

-For a lightweight drill, this still produces 750-inch pounds of torque.
-That should be ample to drill through the most robust material.
+Despite being lightweight, this drill still produces 750-inch pounds of torque.
+This should be plenty of torque to drill through even the toughest materials.

 Fast Charge Time